Louisiana Tech vs. Old Dominion College Football Odds, Plays and Insights - NewsBreak

 Old Dominion Stats and Trends

-- In Old Dominion's seven games this year, it has three wins against the spread.

-- The Monarchs have been underdogs by 5.5 points or more six times this season and have covered the spread twice.
+- The Monarchs have covered the spread twice this season when underdogs by 4.5 points or more (in six chances).

-- Old Dominion's games this season have gone over the total in three out of seven opportunities (42.9%).
+- Old Dominion's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- Old Dominion is 2-0 against the spread and 1-1 overall in games when it scores more than 33 points.
+- Old Dominion is 2-0 against the spread and 1-1 overall in games when it records more than 33 points.

-- The Monarchs have turned the ball over 13 times this season, one more turnover than the Bulldogs have forced (12).
+- The Monarchs have turned the ball over one more time (13 total) than the Bulldogs have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.